nursoltan-s/pugetive.com/README.md

     rake db:fresh

-## Memcache
+### Memcache
-To clear the entire cache (fair warning that the site will incur a major performance hit):
+To clear the entire cache (fair warning that the site may incur a performance hit):

     cap production memcache:flush